go-i2p/common/keys_and_cert/README.md

 ```

 PrivateKeysAndCert contains a KeysAndCert along with the corresponding private
-keys for the Public Key and the Signing Public Key
+keys for the Public Key and the Signing Public Key.

 #### func  NewPrivateKeysAndCert

 ```go
 func NewPrivateKeysAndCert() (*PrivateKeysAndCert, error)
 ```
+NewPrivateKeysAndCert creates a new PrivateKeysAndCert instance.